 The drug crime penalty schedule in Pennsylvania is confusing.
 We highly recommend talking with a Pittsburgh drug crime attorney about your possible sentence.
-We’ll explain the various factors that could increase or reduce fines and jail time.
+Our drug crime lawyers can explain the various factors that could increase or reduce fines and jail time.

 You might also be eligible for diversion programs like Pittsburgh Veterans Court.

-There are additional penalties if you are convicted on drug charges:
+There are additional penalties if you are convicted on drug charges in Allegheny County: